 21. Makhana

 Makhana (fox nuts) is a nutritious Indian snack that can be roasted or flavoured to add a healthy yet calorie-rich element to your diet.
+It is known for its low glycemic index, making it a good snack option for managing blood sugar [26].

-Nutritional Profile (1 Cup Roasted Makhana):
+Nutritional Profile (1 Cup Roasted Makhana – Approximately 32g):

-- Calories: About 100 kcal
+- Calories: About 112 kcal [27]

-- Protein: 3 g – plant-based protein
+- Protein: 4 g [27] – Plant-based protein

 Key Benefits:

-- Light, easy to digest, and gluten-free
+- Light, easy to digest, and gluten-free.

-- Rich in antioxidants and minerals
+- Rich in antioxidants and minerals like magnesium.

-- Perfect as a light snack between meals
+- Perfect as a light snack between meals.

 - Makhana is a guilt-free and flexible option that adds both crunch and nutrition to help you gain a healthy weight.